Welcome to the Chairperson's Toolkit Help Section!

 Remitting Sales Tax Yourself

-If your state permits it and you wish to remit your Book Fair sales tax to your state on your own, you must indicate that in the Tax Remittance section of the financial form.
+If your state permits it and you have all required documentation in place to remit your Book Fair sales tax to your state on your own, you must indicate that in the Tax Remittance section of the financial form.
+Please be sure to provide to Scholastic all requested sales tax documentation necessary for compliant self remittance.

-Your Book Fair sales, or any portion of your Fair sales, can only be considered tax-exempt if your school is legally exempt from taxation and you have a current tax-exempt certificate containing a tax-exempt ID number for your school.
+Your Book Fair sales, or any portion of your Fair sales, can only be considered tax-exempt if your school is legally exempt from taxation and you a current tax-exempt certificate containing a tax-exempt ID number for your school.
+Under most circumstances, even with proper documentation, only purchases made by your school with school funds for your school's use can be exempt from sales tax.

 Guidelines vary by state.
 A link to your state's tax authority web site is provided in your Toolkit.

 If you are claiming any of your Book Fair sales as tax exempt you must submit a copy of your valid tax-exempt certificate and keep a log of your tax-exempt transactions so you can enter a total amount of tax-exempt sales for your Fair.
 If you do not have a valid tax-exempt certificate, you cannot claim any of your sales as tax-exempt.
-If you have not submitted your required tax documentation prior to your Book Fair, please submit it with your payment and invoice to prevent being billed for outstanding tax owed.
+Please be sure to submit your valid tax documentation prior to the start date of your Book Fair, to prevent being billed for any outstanding tax owed.

 Tax-exempt certificates vary from state to state.
-Contact your local tax authority for information on attaining a copy of your certificate, or use the link to Sales Tax Information to view your state's general guidelines.
+Contact your local tax authority for information on obtaining the requirements for a for a properly executed exemption certificate, or use the link to Sales Tax Information to view your state's general guidelines.

 Some states may require a resale certificate and a tax-exempt certificate for your Book Fair sales.
-To find out if your state requires a resale certificate or for more information on resale certificates contact your local tax authority.
+To find out if your state requires a resale certificate and why it may be needed or for more information on resale certificates contact your local tax authority.

 You will earn profit in Scholastic Dollars based on your sales level.
 Please note profit options vary based on the type of Fair.
 The Toolkit knows your Fair type and will provide you with only the options that apply to your Fair.
 At certain revenue levels you can exchange your Scholastic Dollars profit for cash.